Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Simulation experiments

 \subsection{Influence of dependent marking}

-Here we focus on testing independence of marks and a covariate under dependent marking.
+Here, we focus on testing the independence of marks and a covariate under dependent marking.
 Models M11 and M12 described in Table~\ref{tab:models_detailed} depend on a parameter $\alpha$ determining the strength of dependence between the points and the marks.
-The value $\alpha=0$ corresponds to the geostatistical marking model and independence between the points and the covariate.
+The value $\alpha=0$ corresponds to the geostatistical marking model and the independence between the points and the covariate.
 Increasing values of $\alpha$ correspond to increasing dependence.
-The values of $\alpha$ are chosen to be 0.0, 0.2, 0.4, 0.6, 0.8 and 1.0, respectively.
-Note that the point process model M12 is not log-Gaussian Cox process anymore but it is standardized to have the same intensity $\exp\{5\}$ as the previous models M1 to M8 and M9 to M11.
-As in the previous section, we also report the P-C test results with variance correction and \citeauthor{Guan2006}'s P-M test so that the strength of dependence between the points and the covariate or the points and the marks in a given model can be assessed.
+The values of $\alpha$ are chosen to be 0.0, 0.2, 0.4, 0.6, 0.8, and 1.0, respectively.
+Note that the point process model M12 is not a log-Gaussian Cox process anymore, but it is standardized to have the same intensity $\exp\{5\}$ as the previous models M1 to M8 and M9, M11.
+As in the previous section, we also report the results of the P-C test with variance correction and \citeauthor{Guan2006}'s P-M test so that the strength of dependence between the points and the covariate or between the points and the marks in a given model can be assessed.

 Model M11 is, in fact, a parametrized version of model M4.
 Marks are independent of the covariate.
 With $\alpha>0$, the points of the process occur more often at locations with high values of the mark field.
 In this case, the dependent marking occurring for $\alpha > 0$ does not introduce further liberality to the PM-C tests compared to the case with $\alpha = 0$, see Table~\ref{tab:results_M11}, showing the fraction of rejections of the individual tests for model M11.
-The tests with the variance correction exhibit less liberality than the torus version.
-In the tests using the variance correction, the tests based on the sample correlation coefficients exhibit less liberality than tests based on the sample covariance.
+The tests with variance correction exhibit less liberality than the torus version.
+In the tests using variance correction, the tests based on the sample correlation coefficients exhibit less liberality than the tests based on the sample covariance.